trickl/llm-patch/docs/hypothesis_overhaul_plan.md

 ---

-## Phase 1 – Diagnosis Split (Interpretation vs Explanation)
+## Phase 1 – Diagnosis Summary & Rationale

 1. **Prompt & response schema**
-   - Modify `PROMPT_TEMPLATES` for `INTERPRET` and `DIAGNOSE` to solicit separate `interpretation` (structural element) and `explanation` (reasoning) sections.
+   - Simplify `PROMPT_TEMPLATES` so the loop opens with `DIAGNOSE` (the Interpret phase was removed entirely).
+   - Require Diagnose responses to emit both a `diagnosis` field (structural summary) and a `rationale` field (evidence).
-   - Update post-processing to parse outputs into structured fields stored on `Hypothesis` objects.
+   - Update post-processing to parse those fields into `Hypothesis` objects so downstream prompts can reference them directly.
+   - Enforce the rule in prompts, schema validation, and telemetry so Diagnose stays structural—ownership, scope, ordering, and dependency vocabulary only.

 2. **Persistence rules**
-   - When preparing prompts for later phases, carry forward only the interpretation field; explanations stay within the current iteration.
+   - When preparing prompts for later phases, carry forward the diagnosis summary but keep the rationale scoped to the current iteration to reduce narrative ossification.

-Deliverable: deterministic storage of structural interpretations detached from narrative rationale.
+Deliverable: deterministic storage of structural diagnoses detached from descriptive rationale.

 ---